jcomeauictx/exim4-with-dovecot/README.md

 what to do with it, and I don't know enough to convert it to something that might work.

+`openssl pkcs8 -nocrypt -in /etc/exim4/certbot_cert_privkey.pem` also "works", as in no errors, but it merely outputs the same as the input.

 ## resources
 * [Debian Exim4 configuration](https://wiki.debian.org/Exim)
 * <https://doc.dovecot.org/configuration_manual/howto/exim_and_dovecot_sasl/>,